daniel-wrench/reynolds_scales_project/README.md

 # README
 This repository contains a dataset of solar wind parameters and turbulence scales as measured by NASA's *Wind* spacecraft, as well as the software pipeline used to produce it.
-An explanation of both can be found below, including instructions for running the code yourself.
+Given below are a description of the dataset and instructions for running the code yourself.

+Please feel free to download the dataset and perform your own analysis or adapt it for your needs.
+Any comments or questions, either use the GitHub functionality or email daniel.wrench@vuw.ac.nz

 ## To-do